peterhinch/micropython-async/v3/as_demos/monitor/README.md

 from monitor_pico import run
 run()
 ```
-By default the Pico does not produce console output and the timer has a period
+By default the Pico does not produce console output when tasks start and end.
-of 100ms - pin 28 will pulse if ident 0 is inactive for over 100ms.
-These
+The timer has a period of 100ms - pin 28 will pulse if ident 0 is inactive for
-behaviours can be modified by the following `run` args:
+over 100ms.
+These behaviours can be modified by the following `run` args:
  1. `period=100` Define the hog_detect timer period in ms.
- 2. `verbose=()` Determines which `ident` values should produce console output.
+ 2. `verbose=()` A list or tuple of `ident` values which should produce console
+ output.
  3. `device="uart"` Set to "spi" for an SPI interface.
+ 4. `vb=True` By default the Pico issues console messages reporting on initial
+ communication status, repeated each time the application under test restarts.
+ Set `False` to disable these messages.

 Thus to run such that idents 4 and 7 produce console output, with hogging
 reported if blocking is for more than 60ms, issue